| ||Format||Pages||Price|| |

-This test method provides rapid and precise measurement of total silicon in naphthas, gasoline, RFG, ethanol and ethanol-fuel blends, and toluene with minimum sample preparation.
-Typical analysis time is 5 to 10 min per sample.
+4.1 This test method provides rapid and precise measurement of total silicon in naphthas, gasoline, gasoline-ethanol blends, RFG, ethanol and ethanol-fuel blends, and toluene with minimum sample preparation.
+Typical analysis time is 5 min to 10 min per sample.

-4.4 Silicon contamination of gasoline, denatured ethanol, and their blends has led to fouled vehicle components (for example, spark plugs, exhaust oxygen sensors, catalytic converters) requiring parts replacement and repairs.
-Finished gasoline and ethanol-fuel blends can come into contact with silicon a number of ways.
+4.4 Silicon contamination of gasoline, gasoline-ethanol blends, denatured ethanol, and their blends has led to fouled vehicle components (for example, spark plugs, exhaust oxygen sensors, catalytic converters) requiring parts replacement and repairs.
+Finished gasoline, gasoline-ethanol blends, and ethanol-fuel blends can come into contact with silicon a number of ways.
 Waste hydrocarbon solvents such as toluene can be added to gasoline.
 Such solvents can contain soluble silicon compounds.
 Silicon-based antifoam agents can be used in ethanol plants, which then pass silicon on to the finished ethanol-fuel blend.
-This test method can be used to determine if gasoline and ethanol-fuel blends meet specifications with respect to silicon content of the fuel, and for resolution of customer problems.
+This test method can be used to determine if gasoline, gasoline-ethanol blends, and ethanol-fuel blends meet specifications with respect to silicon content of the fuel, and for resolution of customer problems.

 4.5 Some silicon compounds covered by this test method are significantly more volatile than the silicon compounds typically used for the preparation of the calibration standards.
-Volatile compounds (for example, hexamethyldisiloxane with a boiling point of 101°C), which typically have boiling points below 170°C can give higher silicon sensitivities than the standard.
+Volatile compounds may not meet the stated precision from this test method because of selective loss of light materials during the analysis.

-1.1 This test method covers the determination of total silicon by monochromatic, wavelength-dispersive X-ray fluorescence (MWDXRF) spectrometry in naphthas, gasoline, RFG, ethanol and ethanol-fuel blends, and toluene at concentrations of 3 to 100 mg/kg.
+1.1 This test method covers the determination of total silicon by monochromatic, wavelength-dispersive X-ray fluorescence (MWDXRF) spectrometry in naphthas, gasoline, gasoline-ethanol blends, reformulated gasoline (RFG), ethanol and ethanol-fuel blends, and toluene at concentrations of 3 mg/kg to 100 mg/kg.
 The precision of this test method was determined by an interlaboratory study using representative samples of the liquids described in .
 The pooled limit of quantitation (PLOQ) was estimated to be 3 mg/kg.

-Note 2—Aromatic compounds such as toluene are under the jurisdiction of Committee D16 on Aromatic Hydrocarbons and Related Chemicals.
-However, toluene can be a contributor to silicon contamination in gasoline (see 4.4), thus its inclusion in this test method.
+Note 2: Aromatic compounds such as toluene are under the jurisdiction of Committee D16 on Aromatic Hydrocarbons and Related Chemicals.
+However, toluene can be a contributor to silicon contamination in gasoline (see ), thus its inclusion in this test method.

 1.2 Gasoline samples containing ethanol and other oxygenates may be analyzed with this test method provided the matrix of the calibration standards is either matched to the sample matrices or the matrix correction described in is applied to the results.
 The conditions for matrix matching and matrix correction are provided Section , Interferences.

 1.5 The values stated in SI units are to be regarded as standard.
 No other units of measurement are included in this standard.